-Artwork of Padma Shri Thota Tharani Strengthening Cooperation FAO-BOBP Explore Opportunities for Collaboration A delegation from the Food and Agriculture Organization (FAO), led by Dr. Piero Mannini and Dr. Tarub Bahri, visited the BOBP-IGO Secretariat on 20th October 2023.
-They held a detailed discussion on the need for collaborative programmes to strengthen the activities of the BOBP for building capacity in the region to mainstream climate change in fisheries governance and ensure sustainable fisheries management.
-Director, BOBP-IGO presented potential projects that FAO & BOBP can jointly implement in the region, leveraging the BOBLME II project phase, and other initiatives taken by the BOBP-IGO for the region.
+Artwork of Padma Shri Thota Tharani

+Strengthening Cooperation FAO-BOBP Explore Opportunities for Collaboration A delegation from the Food and Agriculture Organization (FAO), led by Dr. Piero Mannini and Dr. Tarub Bahri, visited the BOBP-IGO Secretariat on 20th October 2023.
+They held a detailed discussion on the need for collaborative programs to strengthen the activities of the BOBP for building capacity in the region to mainstream climate change in fisheries governance and ensure sustainable fisheries management.
+Director, BOBP-IGO presented potential projects that FAO & BOBP can jointly implement in the region, leveraging the BOBLME II project phase.